Benidorm is the most popular beach resort in Spain

 - Within Europe only Milan and London boast more skyscrapers than Benidorm, the Gran Hotel Bali is the tallest hotel in Europe standing at 186m high.

-Benidorm really is a mega resort, with the local hotels offering over 35,000 beds with thousands more being provided by self catering apartments, hostels and other alternative accommodation.
+Benidorm is a mega-resort, with the local hotels offering over 35,000 beds with thousands more being provided by self-catering apartments, hostels and other alternative accommodation.
 There around 1000 restaurants to choose from plus some 30 discotheques, an amazing nightlife to suit everyone, some great golf courses and long stretches of quality beaches to choose from.

 Benidorm is glitzy, hyperactive, loud and, to put it kindly, unpretentious to the extreme, it is renowned for its boisterous night-life, cheap and cheerful dining and hoards of sun-crisped tourists swarming its streets and beaches.

-However, Benidorm is Spain’s top holiday destination for a good reason: it offers sun, sea, sand and – most importantly – fabulous fun for all ages at unrivaled bargain holiday prices.
-So, if you’re looking for a wild and carefree break away that offers splendid weather and cheap package deals, it may be time to put aside your misgivings and give Benidorm some serious consideration.
+However, Benidorm is Spain’s top holiday destination for a good reason: it offers sun, sea, sand and – most importantly – fabulous fun for all ages at unrivalled bargain holiday prices.
+So, if you’re looking for a wild and carefree breakaway that offers splendid weather and cheap package deals, it may be time to put aside your misgivings and give Benidorm some serious consideration.

 Top local places to visit

 This charming village of Guadalest is located in the Sierra de Aitana mountain behind Benidorm and is an absolute delight to visit.
 This small picturesque mountain village measures just 16 square miles and with a population of just 200 is one of the places where you feel like you are stepping back in time.